Japan's next PM piles pressure on BOJ, vows to resolve China row

 The soft-spoken grandson of a prime minister, Abe will also have to prove he has learned from the scandals and charges of incompetence that plagued his first administration and need all the fine touch to handle thorny relations with Beijing.

-Beijing's foreign ministry said the disputed islands belonged to China but it hoped Japan would appropriately deal with problems in mutual relations.
+China's foreign ministry said the disputed islands belonged to China and it hoped Japan would appropriately deal with problems in relations.

-(This story is corrected with the name of Chinese foreign ministry spokeswoman to Hua Chunying, not Hua Chunyi, in paragraph 26)
+"If he takes excessively hardline action against China, we should resolutely fight back."

-(Additional reporting by Paul Eckert in Washington, Terril Yue Jones and Ben Blanchard in Beijing, Antoni Slodkowski in Tokyo; Writing by Tomasz Janowski; Editing by Raju Gopalakrishnan)
+(Additional reporting by Paul Eckert in Washington, Terril Yue Jones and Ben Blanchard in Beijing, Antoni Slodkowski in Tokyo; Writing by Tomasz Janowski; Editing by Raju Gopalakrishnan and Robert Birsel)